ost-sys/ost-program-android/README.md

 <img src="app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.webp" height="100"/>

 # OST Tools
-This project is based on the Jetpack Compose, with Material Design 3.
+This project is based on the Jetpack Compose Material Design 3.
 Functions:
 - Some information about the phone
 - Reboot to different modes (Recovery, Fastboot, Download Mode)